ryanrotz/angular-fitment/README.md

 ## Task 2

-Clicking on one of the years should append that value (e.g. "2015") to another API call, which will return a list of vehicle makes (Audi, Ford, Subaru, etc.).
+Clicking on one of the years should pass that value (e.g. "2015") to another API call, which will return a list of vehicle makes (Audi, Ford, Subaru, etc.).
 Display these in a similar grid format.

-This Stackblitz uses dummy APIs which don't need params.
-However, please show how you would pass the params to the API call anyway.
+Note: This Stackblitz uses dummy APIs which don't actually need params to work.
+However, please show how you would pass the params to the API call anyway and console log the param.

 Repeat this process to also show vehicle model, trim, and options.